Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a tabby cat sitting next to a bowl of water

-Whether you’re worried about safety, or you want to know for your own benefit, this article has the scoop on cat ownership in Ohio.
+Whether you’re worried about safety or want to know for your benefit, this article has the scoop on cat ownership in Ohio.

 How Many Cats Should One Household Welcome?

-This is a very open question, and the answers aren’t always definitive.
-Even with certain laws in place, realistically, you will want only to have as many cats as you can comfortably care for.
-That might be different for every household depending on a few factors.
+This is a very open question, and the answer isn’t definitive.
+Even with specific laws in place, realistically, you should only have as many cats as you can comfortably care for.
+That might be different for every household, depending on a few factors.

 Household Size